liamsto/rust-kernel/README.md

 # A Work-in-Progress OS Written in Rust

-This is a work in progress OS written in pure Rust.
-The goal is to create a simple OS that can run on a real machine.
+This is a work in progress kernel written in pure Rust and x86.
+The goal is to create a simple kernel that can run on a real machine.
 It runs on x86_64.

 The foundation of the OS is built upon this [tutorial](https://os.phil-opp.com/) by Phillip Oppermann.
 By now, it's diverged pretty heavily from that tutorial, but it wouldn't exist without it!